 As a result, the Company's new organizational structure consists of the following segments: (i) Server; (ii) Hybrid Cloud; (iii) Intelligent Edge; (iv) Financial Services; and (v) Corporate Investments and Other.
-The Company is reporting under this re-aligned segment structure beginning with the results of the first quarter of fiscal 2024 included in this Quarterly Report.
+The Company is began reporting under this re-aligned segment structure beginning with the results of the first quarter of fiscal 2024 included in the Quarterly Report on Form 10-Q for the fiscal quarter ended January 31, 2024, and continues to report under this Quarterly Report segment structure.